 Allowance means a cash benefit received in addition to a stipend.
-An allowance is subject to PAYG tax and must be included in the amount reported on annual payment summaries.
+Depending on how an allowance is paid will determine if it is subject to PAYG tax and included on the annual payment summary of the recipient.
+Refer to paragraph 4 for an example of a taxable allowance and a non-taxable reimbursement.

-Assistant minister means a deacon or priest licensed to a parish as an assistant minister on a full-time basis.
+Assistant minister means a deacon or presbyter licensed to a parish as an assistant minister on a full-time basis.